What does PG mean?

 Will there be any drugs in a PG?

 There might be innocuous or passing references to illegal drugs or drugs misuse in a PG work, although there should be no strong focus on this.
-In addition drug references may be permissible if there is a clear anti-drugs or educational message likely to be understood by children over eight.
+In addition drug references may be permissible if there is a clear anti-drugs or educational message likely to be understood by children eight or over.

-How can I find out more about a PG film or DVD?
+How can I find out more about a PG film or DVD video?

 Please check the BBFCinsight for the film or video you are thinking of watching.
 You may find BBFCinsight on this website or on our free App as well as on film posters, DVD and Blu-ray packaging, and on some listings.
 You will also find it attached to some film and video content which is available to download.
 It provides comprehensive information on exactly why a film or video has been given a particular category.
 All the issues are discussed in detail and parents in particular can use this information to make informed decisions when choosing viewing material for their children.